ptvan/ptvan.github.io/_posts/2019-10-19-recommender-systems.md

 ### Collaborative Filtering

 This is where I would look at people who like similar movies to me.
-The assumption is that people who liked similar movies in the past will also like similar movies in the future.
-[MovieLens](https://grouplens.org/datasets/movielens/) has 2 free datasets available for public use: a more recent, frequently updated set with ~100,000 ratings and and larger archived set ~27,000,000 ratings.
+The general assumption is that people who liked similar movies in the past will also like similar movies in the future.
+Collaborative filtering got attention in the wake othe [Netflix Prize](https://www.netflixprize.com/), where some competitors used [matrix factorization](https://en.wikipedia.org/wiki/Matrix_factorization_(recommender_systems)) on the matrix of reviews.
+One complication, called the "cold start" problem, is that since not everyone will have seen every movie, this matrix can be very sparse.

+For my exercise, [MovieLens](https://grouplens.org/datasets/movielens/) has 2 free datasets available for public use: a more recent, frequently updated set with ~100,000 ratings and and larger archived set ~27,000,000 ratings.
 First, I had to clean my data a bit.
 Turns out, there are quite a few movies with the same titles (eg. "Richard III", or "Aladdin") but for simplicity's sake I simply [excluded them](https://github.com/ptvan/movies/blob/master/clean_movies_for_ALS.py).

 Then, I ran my data through an [Alternating Least Squares](https://en.wikipedia.org/wiki/Matrix_completion#Alternating_least_squares_minimization) (ALS) function.
 This involved training a model on MovieLens, adding my movies, then generating [predictions](https://github.com/ptvan/movies/blob/master/spark_ALS.py).
+The Spark [implementation of ALS](https://spark.apache.org/docs/latest/ml-collaborative-filtering.html) allows users to deal with cold-start by either allowing NaN values for the prediction, or to drop rows containing them.

 #### Some words about tools: Apache Spark